amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 ## Getting the message out

 So now you know, its up to all of us to blow this single-use bottled water myth right out of the water!

+Anybody traveling Sri Lanka can use https://getwater.lk and share it with friends.

 Would you find it useful if Trip Advisor, Booking.com, Google Reviews, AirBNB and so on listed "water re-fill station" as a facility provided by the accomodation or restaurant?
 Send them some feedback and help get this added as a feature!